DrZhivago1/DocWorld/README.md

 	IF "Gloomy Vanilla" is installed:
 		Move lights to "Lighting" and fences to "Fences" tab.

-	IF "Vanilla Fences" is installed;
+	IF "Vanilla Fences" is installed:
 		Moves fences to "Fences" tab.

 	IF "VGP Fabrics" AND "MendandRecycle" are installed: